Centre for Youth and Social Development

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 TO enhance the income of forest-dependent tribal communities in Odisha, CYSD are engaged in a number of programmes such as increasing the density of trees in forests.
 But, with the declining demand for timber-based products, CYSD are also promoting alternative livelihood options such as breeding goats and ducks, blacksmithing and vegetable vending.
 So far 6,260 households from 250 villages in the Koraput district have benefited – with their incomes having gone up by 35-40 per cent.

 MAKING environments safe for children, both at home and in the community, is a priority for CYSD.
 To this end, they have been working to improve knowledge, attitude and practice of children and parents on child abuse, female foeticide, child marriage and violence against women and girls.
-The initiative, spread over 95 villages in Mayurbhanj and Keonjhar districts, also fosters community-based child protection systems and encourages lobbies for better legislation and policies. ₹3,001 will enable CYSD to pay a female caretaker's monthly salary.
+The initiative, spread over 297 villages in four districts, also fosters community-based child protection systems and encourages lobbies for better legislation and policies. ₹3,001 will enable CYSD to pay a female caretaker's monthly salary.

 - Jagadananda Mentor & Founder